TritonVM/triton-vm/specification/isa.md

 Most instructions are contained within a single, parameterless machine word.

 Some instructions take a machine word as argument and are so considered double-word instructions.
-They are recognised by the form "`instr` + `arg`".
+They are recognized by the form "`instr` + `arg`".

 ### OpStack Manipulation